 Since 1937, Baldwin Piano & Organ Center has been the Midwest’s Premier Piano & Organ Showroom.
 Our facilities occupy three historic downtown buildings with over 12,000 square feet of showroom space.
 The business has been a Baldwin dealership since 1937, and has subsequently come over time to carry other brands as well, most notably having been a Roland dealership since 1984, a Samick (Wm.
 Knabe, Pramberger, Seiler, Samick) dealership since the early 1990’s, now carrying Dexibell, Korg and more.

 The history of our store is rich and varied, spanning back over the past 75 years we’ve been in business, but going back even further for the buildings that Baldwin Piano & Organ Center calls home.
-Take a look into the past, and stroll through the history of three of downtown Herrin’s oldest and most well-preserved historic buildings — places that have been banks, taverns, offices, department stores, performance spaces, and the site of a presidential visit.
+Take a look into the past, and stroll through the history of three of downtown Herrin’s oldest and most well-preserved historic buildings — places that have been banks, taverns, offices, department stores, performance spaces, and the site of two presidential visits.

 Construction of the Dell’Era Opera House (above) was finished, at what is today 204 North Park Avenue.
 The opera house was a three-story building.